-Source:

-- Treatment and discharge of industrial wastewater in the Mediterranean area, Report on a WHO Workshop, World Health Organization (Regional Office for Europe), 1986 - Regional Plan for the reduction of input BOD by 50% by the year 2005 from industrial sources, UNEP/MAP, 2002
+Source: Regional Plan for the reduction of input BOD by 50% by the year 2005 from industrial sources, UNEP/MAP, 2002.

 The most heavily polluting industries in the Mediterranean region are, besides the major enterprises such as refineries, basic steel industries, cement production and energy production plants, several medium/small sized tanneries, textiles, electroplating and food processing industries.
 Especially these small enterprises are facing major organisational problems concerning their environmental performance, which mostly are based on limited expertise and restricted availability of resources.